TauferLab/Data-Reduction-and-Octree-based-Clustering-of-Ligand-Conformations-in-Hadoop/README.md

 * ligand_small.txt

-Contains 10 ligand conformtions, one conformation per line.
+Contains 10 ligand conformations, one conformation per line.
 Each line is in the format of [ligand_id x1 y1 z1 x2 y2 z2 … xN yN ZN energy rmsd], in which ligand_id is the ligand conformation ID, x1 y1 z1 x2 y2 z2 … xN yN ZN are the
 coordinates in the Cartesian space of the N ligand atoms, energy is the